-For a successful long-term disability claim, you need to supply medical documentation from your healthcare provider and statements from your employer about the daily tasks of the job.
+For a successful long term disability claim, you need to supply medical documentation from your healthcare provider and statements from your employer about the daily tasks of the job.
 Then, you must submit everything within a strict time frame.
 Failing to supply substantial documentation could result in a denial of benefits.
-Also, failing to adhere to the deadline will forfeit your ability to submit a long-term disability claim in the future.
+Also, failing to adhere to the deadline will forfeit your ability to submit a long term disability claim in the future.

-The process of filing a claim for long-term disability benefits can be a challenge, but our attorneys can help.
-If you live in or around the Philadelphia area and need a long-term disability lawyer or would like to speak with an experienced ERISA disability attorney, contact our firm now!
+The process of filing a claim for long term disability benefits can be a challenge, but our attorneys can help.
+If you live in or around the Philadelphia area and need a long term disability lawyer or would like to speak with an experienced ERISA disability attorney, contact our firm now!

-Appealing an LTD Claim Denial
+Appealing an Long Term Disability Claim Denial

 Even with all the required paperwork, getting approved for benefits is not certain.
 Further, appealing a denied claim on your own is very risky.
 Failing to successfully appeal your denial can leave you with few options moving forward.
 If you live in North Jersey, South Jersey, Delaware County, PA, or anywhere else in the Philadelphia region, we recommend calling us before filing your initial claim so we can give you the best chances at an initial approval.